2022-2026 electoral district map

 Features of the district

-West Torrens gains the suburbs of Flinders Park and Hindmarsh, and portions of the suburbs of Allenby Gardens, Welland and West Hindmarsh.
-West Torrens loses the suburbs of Adelaide Airport, Kurralta Park and North Plympton, and part of the suburb of Lockleys.
+West Torrens gains the remainder of the suburbs of Allenby Gardens, Welland and West Hindmarsh.
+West Torrens loses the suburbs of Marleston and Netley.For full details see the 2020 Report of the Electoral Districts Boundaries Commission (1.6 MB).

 Representation and results